- HOME

 How do you assess your digital transformation maturity?

-Assessment is the foundation of improvement.
-You cannot build a meaningful digital transformation roadmap without knowing your starting point.
+Assessment is the foundation of improvement; you can't build a meaningful digital transformation roadmap without knowing your starting point.
 Here's how to evaluate your current maturity level across key dimensions.

 Strategy and vision alignment

-• Do you have a documented digital strategy that leadership and employees understand?
-A written strategy ensures everyone knows the digital direction.
+Do you have a documented digital strategy that leadership and employees understand?
+A written strategy ensures everyone knows the organization's direction.
 Without documentation, teams work on conflicting priorities and waste resources on initiatives that don't align.

-• Are digital initiatives directly tied to business objectives like revenue growth, cost reduction, or customer satisfaction?
-Digital projects should solve real business problems, not just adopt technology for its own sake.
+Are digital initiatives directly tied to business objectives like revenue growth, cost reduction, or customer satisfaction?
+Digital projects should solve real business problems, and not simply involve adopting technology for its own sake.
 Clear connections to goals help you measure return on investment.

-• Is there a dedicated budget and resources allocated to digital transformation?
-Organizations serious about digital maturity fund it properly.
+Is there a dedicated budget and are there resources allocated to digital transformation?
+Organizations that are serious about digital maturity fund it properly.
 Ad hoc spending or borrowing from other budgets signals that digital transformation is not truly a priority.

-• Who owns digital transformation, and do they have executive support?
+Who owns the digital transformation, and do they have executive support?
 Someone needs clear accountability for driving digital change.
-Without a dedicated owner backed by leadership, initiatives stall when they face resistance or competing demands.
+Without a dedicated owner backed by leadership, initiatives often face resistance or competing demands and get stalled.

-For example, if your company wants to expand into new markets but your digital strategy focuses only on internal efficiency, there's a misalignment that will limit transformation success.
+For example, if your company wants to expand into new markets but your digital strategy focuses only on internal efficiency, that misalignment will limit transformation success.

 Technology and infrastructure